 I’ve written about this Giant Initials issue here, and discussed the accounting industry’s use of initials (KPMG, PWC, E&Y, RSM, UHY, etc.) here and here, including generally why I don’t like it for them either.

 We’d rolled it out at a national industry conference where the firm was a primary sponsor, getting their name on the giant screen, opposite a fine law firm that hadn’t yet fixed its identity problem.

 Do you know this RMKB firm?

 Of course not, that’s not what everyone calls them.
+It’s a well-known and well-regarded firm–just not by its initials.
 The difference is obvious.
 Which firm name will you remember tomorrow?
 Whose firm will you be able to find online most easily?

 Or perhaps marketing training or Ethics CLE?